sosw/sosw/README.md

 - Master branch commits (merges) are automatically packaged and published to PyPI.
 - Branches for planned staging versions follow the pattern: `X_Y_Z` (Major.Minor.Micro)
 - Make your pull requests to the latest staging branch (with highest number)
-- Latest documentation is compiled from branch `docme`.
-  It should be up to date with latest **staging** branch, not the master.
-  Make PRs with documentation change directly to `docme`.

 #### Code formatting
 Follow [PEP8](https://www.python.org/dev/peps/pep-0008/), but: